MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Get-SPManagedPath.md

 If an Identity parameter is not provided, all managed paths for the given scope are returned.

 Host-named sites (no matter the Web application in which they are contained) share a single set of managed paths.
-Use the HostHeader parameter to return host-named scoped managed paths.
+Use the HostHeader parameter to return host-named site collections-scoped managed paths.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).